164 further coronavirus cases in North East Lincolnshire

-A total of 34,323 people had been confirmed as testing positive for Covid-19 in North East Lincolnshire when the UK coronavirus daily dashboard was updated on January 5 (Wednesday), up from 33,960 on Tuesday.
+A total of 49,921 cases had been confirmed in North East Lincolnshire when the UK coronavirus daily dashboard was updated on March 31 (Thursday), up from 49,757 on Wednesday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in North East Lincolnshire.